 - Hold the line still to create tension without pulling or jabbing it.
 This will result in the kite turning onto its side as it travels slowly toward the edge of the wind window;

 - Control speed by feathering the line as the kite travels towards the edge of the window.
-Be careful not to pull in too much line since this will result in the kite falling backward onto its trailing edge, and you have to start the process over again;
+Be careful not to pull in too much line since this will result in the kite falling backward onto its trailing edge, and you will have to start the process over again;

-- Once the kite approaches the neutral zone or is in the intermediate zone, transfer your hand from the line onto the bar, and steer the kite up the side of the window to the 12 o'clock position, exactly as you would with an assisted launch;
+- Once the kite approaches the neutral zone or is in the intermediate zone, transfer your hand from the line onto the bar and steer the kite up the side of the window to the 12 o'clock position, exactly as you would with an assisted launch;